bmeaut/grainautline/docs/usermanual.md

 The Layers also have an opacity which may be changed if the mouse is over the layer name.
 The 0% opacity if full transparency.
 There is a slight difference in the operation of 99% and 100% opacity: 100% covers everything below it, while 99% introduces a blending which makes deeper layers visible, especially if they also have high opacity.
 (100%  opaque layers have still a transparent color which does not cover the layers below them.)

+### Pan and zoom in the editor

+You can zoom with Ctrl-Scroll and move the image with the middle mouse button.

 ### Colors used in the editor area

 The editor blends the visible layers.
 This means that if there are multiple things visible in the same location, their color is blended.

 * The original image preserves its original colors.
-* The Aux layer shows the Aux with yellow.
+* Yellow: the Aux layer shows the Aux with yellow.
-* The selection layer shows the selection or its inverse with green, and optionally the border lines with red.
-See the subsection of selection visualization
+* Green. red: the selection layer shows the selection or its inverse with green, and optionally the border lines with red.
+See the subsection of selection visualization.
-* The Blobs layer uses blue.
+* Blue: the Blobs layer uses blue.
 If you choose to make the blobs have different color (see global functions "C" below), blobs will have various blue shades.

+Blobs can be shown in different colors:

+* C: starts color mode, pressed multiple times rotates the blob color assignments
+* M: returns to monochrome mode

 ### Selection visualization modes